Penny and the Pownall Case: Production

-Christopher Lee called it "a truly grisly free for all"... a "Z feature".
-He says the cast were forced to watch the film being previewed and he found the experience extremely embarrassing.
-It was the first time he died on screen.
+According to Lee, "Only the technicians, working with a grim sense of purpose, were pros in the proper sense.
+Every other function, from direction to walk-on parts, was up for grabs."
+He called the film "a truly grisly free-for-all" and a "Z feature".
+He recalled that the cast were forced to watch the film being previewed and he found the experience extremely embarrassing.
+It was the first time he 'died' on screen.